Who we are

 Meet the team

-Dr. Robert Carroll joined the UKQAA in October 2012 as Technical Director, succeeding Dr. Lindon Sear who had been with the organisation for 16 years.
-Robert has more than 30 years’ experience in the concrete industry, including 27 years with Hanson Building Products as Head of Concrete Services.
+Dr. Nigel Cooke joined the UKQAA in June 2017 as Director, succeeding Dr. Robert Carroll who had been with the organisation almost 5 years.
+Nigel has more than 30 years’ experience in the building materials sector, including time spent at Blue Circle Industries and Lafarge.

-Yvonne has been with the UKQAA for almost 15 years and provides support to our membership, including managing our events and overseeing the production and development of our datasheets and technical guidance.
+Yvonne has been with the UKQAA for over 16 years and provides administrative support to our membership.

 The Executive Committee is the main steering group of the UKQAA and overviews development and strategy.
 It ensures that the constitution of the association is adhered to and agrees the budgets.